audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/the-scratch-symbol-tutorial.md

 # The \*SCRATCH\* Symbol Tutorial

-\*_SCRATCH\*_ is a global symbol, specific to Nyquist in Audacity, which is not deleted in-between plug-in runs.
-It provides a way for information to survive from one invocation of a plug-in to the next.
-However, you should not rely on the _"value"_ of \*SCRATCH\* beyond a single invocation of a plug-in as it could be overwritten by another plug-in.
+\*_SCRATCH\*_ is a global symbol, specific to Nyquist in Audacity, which is not deleted in-between plugin runs.
+It provides a way for information to survive from one invocation of a plugin to the next.
+However, you should not rely on the _"value"_ of \*SCRATCH\* beyond a single invocation of a plugin as it could be overwritten by another plugin.
 It is better to use property lists of \*SCRATCH\*.
 That way, you get a whole name space rather than a single variable name, and with careful naming of the property keys, name collisions can be avoided.

-To pass data from plug-in "effectX-partA" to "effectX-partB":
+To pass data from plugin "effectX-partA" to "effectX-partB":

 1\.
 Assign a property name based on the effect name, e.g.: 'EFFECTX \[or in SAL, which does not support the single-quote notation of LISP, write QUOTE(EFFECTX). ]